-Museum Studies Graduate Programs & Schools in Wisconsin
+Museum Studies Programs & Graduate Schools in Wisconsin

-What is a Museum Studies Degree?
+What is a Museum Studies Degree? in Wisconsin

 Museum Studies Graduate Programs focus on how to maintain and manage a museum or certain aspects of one.
-Museum studies programs, sometimes called “museology,” are highly interdisciplinary.
+Museum curator degree, sometimes called “museology,” are highly interdisciplinary.
 Depending on the school, this could mean studying business, public leadership, or art history and collections.
 Students may also choose to study a specialized field like anthropology, or practice advanced archival skills.
-What do all these paths have in common?
-An unyielding passion for community, education, culture and history—not to mention the drive to share all that with others.

 Choosing Graduate Programs in Museum Studies in Wisconsin